itu-bdsa/lecture_notes/sessions/session_12/README_REPORT.md

 ## Formal Requirements

-All your documentation for that report is written in Markdown, a lightweight markup language (https://www.markdownguide.org).
+All your documentation for this report is written in Markdown, a lightweight markup language (https://www.markdownguide.org).
 In the root of your repository, create a directory called `docs`.
 Let it contain a file called `report.md`.